 This is such a wonderful country.

-I've never been accepted more than this country was.
+I had never been accepted more than this country was.

 That's how they mess up everything.

-Actually, I couldn't believe why people are hating their own people that much.
+I couldn't believe why people are hating their own people that much.

-He wrote a book, A Republic, Not a Democracy, by the way, just out today.
+He wrote a book, A Republic, Not a Democracy.

-You know, Greg, you don't think it can happen here, but it's happening, and it's happening and it's getting worse.
+You know, Greg, you don't think it can happen here, but it's happening, and it's happening, and it's getting worse.

-And for somebody from North Korea with her her tragic background and and life that she lived, comes to America, reaches, you know, an Ivy League institution to make this type of commentary should scare the hell out of everybody.
+And for somebody from North Korea with her tragic background and life that she lived, comes to America, reaches, you know, an Ivy League institution to make this type of commentary should scare the hell out of everybody.

-Uh every problem they explain to us, she said, is because of white men.
+Every problem they explain to us, she said, is because of white men.

 You know, this is the woke culture.